AnantharamanLab/TYMEFLIES_Viral/Host_prediction/README.md

 [script] 06.Host_prediction.step3.run_blastn_to_find_matches.pl

-[Note] In this project (TYMEFLIES project), to make stringent host prediction, GEM database was excluded.
+[Note] In this project (TYMEFLIES project), to make stringent host prediction, only TYMEFLIES MAGs were used for the matching to host CRISPR spacer(s) method.

 **4 Find host for prophage**